uwcse440/web-cse440-au14/_assignments/assignment1/index.md

 ## 1a: Proposal Brainstorm

-Due: Uploaded the night before section and brought to section Friday, September 26, 2014
+Due: Uploaded the night before section Friday, September 26, 2014

 Propose three ideas as starting points for brainstorming.
+Ensure the ideas are significantly different, not small variations on the same idea.
 Each idea should be a single sentence.

-Be prepared to talk about your initial ideas with other students.

 ### Submission

+No more than one page of text in PDF format.
 Submit via Catalyst here: `link to Catalyst`

-Bring your proposal ideas to section (on your laptop or on paper) so that you can use them as a starting point in the brainstorm.
+In section, be prepared to discuss your initial ideas as part of a larger brainstorm.

 ### Grading

-`decide on grading -James; I'm fine with this as-is -Matt` One point for each unique proposed idea (i.e. don't submit small variations on the same idea).
-(3 pts)
+`One point for each unique proposed idea (i.e. don't submit small variations on the same idea).
+(3 pts)`

 <a name="project_proposal"></a>